FelixKratz/SketchyBar/README.md

 * *lazy*: Changes do not trigger a redraw of the bar, item is refreshed when the bar is redrawn anyways (values: *on*, *off*, *toggle*, default: *off*)

 ### Changing the default values for all further items
+It is possible to change the *defaults* at every point in the configuration.
+All item created *after* changing the defaults will inherit these properties from the default item.
 ```bash
 sketchybar -m default <property> <value>
 ```